 welcome.html).
 For assistance with this requirement, please contact Professor Nicholas Cull ([email protected]).

-All Summer Institute applicants must bring a working laptop to the program.
-There will be assignments that require internet access and we are not able to provide laptops for students.
-If you do not have a laptop or smart phone, please let us know immediately.
+All Summer Institute applicants must bring a working laptop and smart phone/tablet to the program.
+There will be assignments throughout the two weeks that require these devices.

 Q. Who needs a visa?